 One principle of the old Canadian/current British staff system is that it rests on a principle of clarity and supremacy of command.

-In any formation, the principle staff officers in any HQ may never outrank the principle subordinate commanders and, generally, the principle subordinate commanders outrank the principle staff officers in the higher HQ.
-In an army corps, a formation of about 100,000 soldiers, for example, the commander is a lieutenant general (a three star officer), the principle subordinate commanders, the infantry and armoured division commanders, are major generals (two star officers), the principle staff officers in the Corps HQ, heading the operations and administration & logistics staffs, are only brigadiers (one star officers).
-The pattern follows in divisions: two star commanders, one star (subordinate) brigade commanders and two colonels heading the ops and log staff branches.
-Even in the brigades the system works: one star brigade commanders, lieutenant colonels commanding the regiments and battalions and majors as the principle staff officers.
+In any formation, the principal staff officers in any HQ may never outrank the principal subordinate commanders and, generally, the principal subordinate commanders outrank the principal staff officers in the higher HQ.
+In an army corps, a formation of about 100,000 soldiers, for example, the commander is a lieutenant general (a three-star officer), the principal subordinate commanders, the infantry and armoured division commanders are major generals (two-star officers), the principal staff officers in the Corps HQ, heading the operations and administration & logistics staffs, are only brigadiers (one-star officers).
+The pattern follows in divisions: two-star commanders, one star (subordinate) brigade commanders and two colonels heading the ops and log staff branches.
+Even in the brigades, the system works, one-star brigade commanders, lieutenant colonels commanding the regiments and battalions and majors as the principal staff officers.
 That system worked for Canada, in war and peace, and it works, today, for the Brits, also in war or peace.
 But Canada abandoned it in exchange for an American inspired model that seems to produce only grossly overstaffed HQs that do not, always, seem to do much of real, military value.